MicrosoftDocs/well-architected/well-architected/services/compute/azure-kubernetes-service/azure-kubernetes-service.md

 ### Node pool design checklist

 > [!div class="checklist"]
-> - **Cluster and Workload architecture:** Use [multiple node pools](/azure/aks/use-multiple-node-pools) to segment your workloads that have different resource demands.
+> - **Cluster and Workload architectures:** Use [multiple node pools](/azure/aks/use-multiple-node-pools) to segment your workloads that have different resource demands.
 > - **Cluster architecture:** Keep the System node pool isolated from application workloads.
 > - **Cluster architecture:** Use dedicated node pools for infrastructure tools that require high resource utilization, such as Istio, or have a special scale or load behavior.
-> - **Cluster and workload architecture:** Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource intensive applications.
+> - **Cluster and workload architectures:** Use [taints and tolerations](/azure/aks/operator-best-practices-advanced-scheduler#provide-dedicated-nodes-using-taints-and-tolerations) to provide dedicated nodes and limit resource intensive applications.
-> - **Cluster architecture:** Consider the use of [Virtual Nodes](/azure/aks/virtual-nodes-cli) [(vKubelet)](https://github.com/virtual-kubelet/virtual-kubelet) with ACI for rapid, massive, and infinite scale.
+> - **Cluster architecture:** Consider the use of [Virtual Nodes](/azure/aks/virtual-nodes-cli) [(vKubelet)](https://github.com/virtual-kubelet/virtual-kubelet) with ACI to rapidly scale application workloads when resource utilization exceeds your specified limits.
 > - **Cluster architecture:** Ensure your system node pool has at least three nodes.

 ### AKS configuration recommendations